FREQUENTLY ASKED QUESTIONS

 QUESTION #8: WHERE CAN I FIND A LIST OF REGISTRATION AND/OR RESIDENCY RESTRICTION LAWS?

-You can download my free book, “Your Life on The List” by Derek Logue, from the main page of my website, if you want a comprehebsive breakdown of these laws.
+You can download my free book, YOUR LIFE ON THE LIST by Derek Logue, from the main page of my website, if you want a comprehensive breakdown of these laws.

 QUESTION #9: DO I HAVE TO REGISTER WHEN I TRAVEL?